ericdke/TokiCLI/README.md

 ## Tools

-Scan disk for installed apps, get their names from their bundle identifiers and save the file (ignores unresolved identifiers):
+Scan disk for installed apps and save the file:

-`app_names = toki.scan_apps`

-Get apps names and bundle identifiers (without re-scanning, and including unresolved identifiers):
+`fileops.save_bundles`

+The file will be automatically loaded in new FileOps instances:

-`app_names = toki.tracked_apps`
+`app_names = fileops.bundles`

-Get bundle_id from app name or partial app name:

-`bundle_id = toki.get_bundle_from_name 'sublime'`

 # Toki